cuboulder-MSD/digColl_donCampbell/README.md

 ### Scanning technician
 ### Extent List
 ### Page Number
+## Resources
+For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [Don Campbell papers](https://archives.colorado.edu/repositories/3/resources/1804).
 ## Notes
 Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.